arrudaguilherme/crud_product_project/README.md

 * `depends_on:` Indicates that this service depends on the `postgres` service, ensuring that the database is ready before the backend is started.
 * `networks:` Also specifies that this service is on the mynetwork `network`.

-Backend directory Structure:
+Backend Directory Structure:
 ```
 ├── Dockerfile
 ├── crud.py # Contains the functions for each operation using the SLQAlchemy ORM
 ├── database.py # Contains the config to the SQLAlchemy
 ├── main.py
 ├── models.py # Reflects the database table model
-├── schemas.py # Contains de Pydantic validator model, which is going to be input by the user.
+├── schemas.py # Contains the Pydantic validator model, which is going to be input by the user.
 It doesn't have the ID and created_at fields
 ├── router.py # Contains all the routes calling the funcions from the crud.py file
 └── requirements.txt # Requirements and libs for the Backend
 ```